-The impatient crowds had to wait until half past five before the first machine was rolled out, Thelen's Wright.
-He gave up already after one and a half lap of the course, not enough to qualify for the "Frühpreis".
+The impatient crowds had to wait until seven o'clock before the first machine was rolled out, Thelen's Wright.
+He gave up already after a lap and a half, not enough to qualify for the "Frühpreis".
 His flight was followed by another rain shower and increased winds.

+Behrend won the speed prize with a time of around 10 minutes over the four 2,5-kilometre laps.
 The weather didn't allow any efforts for the altitude prize, so Jeannin's result of the day before remained unbeaten.
-Despite trying hard and almost bringing his total to within half an hour, Thelen couldn't threaten Jeannin's win in the totalisation prize with a total time of 2 h 59.
+Despite trying hard and getting almost within three minutes, Thelen couldn't threaten Jeannin's win in the total endurance prize with a total time of 1 h 32:09.
 Soon after eight, the weather turned worse again and put an end to the meeting.

 The weather was not kind to Georges Châtel and his fellow organizers, and on the Saturday and Monday many spectators left disappointed.
 Despite this, the arrangement were considered a success.
 There had been no accidents and the meeting left a tidy profit - it had cost 30,000 Mark to arrange and the income was around 50,000.
 Aviatik sold a couple of machines during the meeting, each for 25,000 Mark, and thanks to the success of the meeting they could make an agreement with the military that they could use the grounds for a flying school.